‘We are not all in the same boat. We are all in the same storm.’

 For many leaders, navigating the world of work during a global pandemic will have started with a lot of crisis work such as moving teams to virtual, following short-term project plans or managing the impact of furlough on their staff.
 But while this has weathered the immediate upheaval of COVID-19, leaders now need to keep their people motivated to solve the bigger, newer problems their business may be facing.

-To provide this motivation, leaders will need to acknowledge what impact COVID-19 has had on their people’s day to day.
+To provide this motivation, leaders will need to acknowledge what impact COVID-19 has had on their people’s day to day lives.
 For some individuals, their daily routine will have shifted monumentally from a full-time job to being furloughed during a nation-wide lockdown.
-On the other side of the spectrum, those still ‘on the pitch’ will be juggling a multitude of projects with fewer colleagues than ever available to help them out.
+At the other end of the spectrum, those still ‘on the pitch’ will be juggling a multitude of projects with fewer colleagues than ever available to help them out.
 Both will be experiencing some degree of change during a time which feels crucial to whether businesses are able to bounce forward or not.

 As a leader, tuning into the varying needs of your employees is now critical to maintain their motivation over the coming weeks, regardless of how your company has been affected by COVID-19.
 In order to do this, leaders need to understand what motivation is, and what determines it.